ivapops/Acropora_cryptic_species/README.md

 - After removing individuals with < 80% of mapped reads and technical replicates, dowstream analyses were performed on 565 samples (for which we had genomic and phenotype data) and 60 colonies collected during a natural bleaching event (total=625).

 8) `08_angsd_pcangsd_admix.sh`
-    - Generate genotype likelihood file in beagle format directly from bam files using ANGSD version 0.934 (Korneliussen et al., 2014)
+    - Generate genotype likelihood file in beagle format directly from BAM files using ANGSD version 0.934 (Korneliussen et al., 2014)
     - Retains sites with mapping quality > 30, base quality > 30, coverage ≥ 3 reads in at least 95% of individuals, and sites mapping to 14 assembled chromosomes.
 We called major and minor alleles directly from the genotype likelihoods assuming biallelic sites and considered only polymorphic sites with a likelihood ratio test p-value <0.000001.
-    - Requires a list of bam files.
+    - Requires a list of BAM files.
 Refer to `bamList_625_Ahya`

     - PCAngsd (Meisner & Albrechtsen, 2018) used to estimate (i) an individual covariance matrix and (ii) individual ancestry proportions assuming 2-5 ancestral populations (using the ‘admix’ option) and applying a 0.05 minor allele frequency threshold.